Selva Val Gardena, Italy: Family Ski Guide

 What It Actually Costs

-Standard Dolomite pricing: not cheap, not the most expensive.
-Selva accommodation costs more than Campitello or San Vigilio but less than Cortina.
-Same Dolomiti Superski pass covers everything.
-Smartest money move: choose a hotel near the Ciampinoi gondola for the best ski-in/ski-out access.
-The location premium is worth it because it saves you a daily bus ride or walk that erodes family energy.
+Your smartest money move: Choose a hotel near the Ciampinoi gondola for ski-in/ski-out access.
+The location premium is worth it because it saves the daily bus ride that erodes family energy.

 The Honest Tradeoffs

-If this resort is not the right fit for your family, consider Ortisei for a quieter village base with the same Val Gardena access.
+Not feeling it?
+A better fit might be Ortisei for a quieter village base with the same Val Gardena access.

 Would we recommend Selva Val Gardena?